lorenjohnson/radiant-rss-reader/README.markdown

     </ul>

 You can sort items and group headers by date, title, content, creator, or link (i.e. the URL of the item).
+There are more things you can do, which are documented in `rss_reader.rb`.

 # CONTRIBUTORS